-Digital innovation can be an inclusive force for good only if implemented with a firm commitment to improving people's lives and well being, as well as to building city systems that truly serve their communities (UN Habitat, 2021, p.
+Digital innovation can be an inclusive force for good only if implemented with a firm commitment to improving people's lives and well being, as well as to building city systems that truly serve their communities (UN-Habitat, 2021, p.
 6).
 However, good intentions alone are not sufficient to ensure AI systems are built responsibly.
 In fact, it is possible-and unfortunately not uncommon-even for an "AI for good" project or system to unintentionally replicate or compound social inequalities and biases.
 This is why responsible AI must be a central part of any discussion about AI development.
-There is not yet a consensual definition of responsible AI.
-In this report, it is referred to as an approach whereby the lifecycle of an AI system must be designed to uphold - if not enhance - a set of foundational values and principles, including the internationally agreed upon human rights framework and SDGs, as well as ethical principles such as fairness, privacy and accountability.
-In this context, the objective of an AI system - for example, whether it aims at automating administrative tasks versus supporting the fight against the climate crisis ("Al for good") - is relevant yet secondary.
-Rather, responsible AI emphasises the importance of holistically and carefully thinking of the design of any AI system, regardless of its field of application or objective.
-It is therefore the collection of all choices - implicit or explicit - made in the design of the lifecycle of an AI system that can make it (ir)responsible.
-In summary, "[e]nsuring responsible, ethical AI is more than designing systems whose result can be trusted.
+There is not yet consensus regarding a definition of responsible AI.
+In this report, it is referred to as an approach whereby the lifecycle of an AI system must be designed to uphold-if not enhance-a set of foundational values and principles, including the internationally agreed-upon human rights framework and SDGs, as well as ethical principles such as fairness, privacy and accountability.
+In this context, the objective of an AI system-for example, whether it aims to automate administrative tasks or to support the fight against the climate crisis ("AI for good")-is relevant yet secondary.
+Rather, responsible AI emphasises the importance of holistically and carefully thinking about the design of any AI system, regardless of its field of application or objective.
+It is therefore the collection of all choices-implicit and explicit-made in the design of the life cycle of an AI system that can make it either responsible or irresponsible.
+In summary, "ensuring responsible, ethical AI is more than designing systems whose result can be trusted.
 It is about the way we design them, why we design them, and who is involved in designing them" (Dignum, 2022).